 - Any property damage from the accident

-- Time missed at work because of injuries/treatment
+- Time missed at work because of your injuries and medical treatment

 If the driver is determined to clearly be at fault, the pedestrian will usually be able to recover for all these expenses.
-The driver and/or the driver’s insurance company will have to cover those costs.
+However, the driver and the driver’s insurance company will have to cover those costs.
 The insurer will likely try to offer a lowball settlement amount initially, so having a good pedestrian accident lawyer on your side is the best option.

-Even if you’re dealing with an uninsured motorist accident, the uninsured driver may be ordered to pay money the pedestrian is owed out-of-pocket, sometimes over time.
-In other cases, the pedestrian may have an insurance policy that applies to the situation.
+Even if you’re dealing with an uninsured motorist accident, the uninsured driver may be ordered to pay money owed to you out-of-pocket, sometimes overtime.
+In other cases, you may have insurance coverage that applies to the situation.

-If the pedestrian is determined to be 100 percent at fault for the accident, they will likely not be able to recover for injuries they suffered.
-In fact, the driver might actually try to sue the pedestrian for injuries or damage to their vehicle.
-Their insurer may also try to place higher blame on the pedestrian—such as trying to claim they ran out into the road even if they didn’t.
+If the pedestrian is determined to be entirely at fault for the accident, they will likely not be able to recover from injuries they suffered.
+In fact, the driver might try to sue the pedestrian for injuries or damage to their vehicle.
+Their insurer may also try to place higher blame on the pedestrian, such as claiming they ran out into the road even if they didn’t.

 In most cases, even if a pedestrian bears some fault in the cause of the accident, the driver can also be partially at fault.
 For example, the pedestrian may have been walking in an illegal location, but the driver could have also been driving distracted and didn’t stop in time.

 If this is the case and both parties are partially at fault, financial recovery will depend on the degree of liability for each party.
-However, pedestrians are more likely to suffer serious injuries or even death in a pedestrian accident—and in many cases, the more serious the injuries, the greater compensation will be.
+However, pedestrians are more likely to suffer serious injuries or even death in a pedestrian accident.
+In many cases, the more serious the injuries, the greater compensation will be.

 Should I Really Hire a Georgia Lawyer to Help Me?